Big Merv lets West Indies have it

 On paper, England's 1958-59 Ashes squad was one of the strongest ever assembled, but on the field they fell apart at the seams.
-It all started to go wrong on the first day of the series when they were bowled out for 134 in Brisbane, after Peter May, leading England for a record 26th time, won the toss and batted despite the pitch having a distinctly green tinge.
-They went on the lose the series 0-4.
+It all started to go wrong on the first day of the series, when they were bowled out for 134 in Brisbane, after Peter May, leading England for a record 26th time, won the toss and batted despite the pitch having a distinctly green tinge.
+They went on to lose the series 0-4.

 Birth of attacking New Zealand opening batsman Matthew Horne, whose century at Lord's in 1999 helped New Zealand clinch a famous away-series win.
-Horne scored three other Test hundreds, against his first against Australia and two against Zimbabwe.
+Horne scored three other Test hundreds, his first against Australia and two against Zimbabwe.
 However, after the Lord's innings, Horne failed to score a half-century in the next nine Tests, after which his appearances became sporadic.
 He showed shades of his attacking instincts in his 50 ODIs but failed to convert any of his five half-centuries to three figures.
 He retired from first-class cricket in May 2006, while playing league cricket in Scotland.

 England's wretched tour of Zimbabwe - poor results on the field and a series of PR gaffes off it - continued with a seven-wicket loss against Mashonaland, a result made worse by the fact that James Kirtley, who went on to play for England against Zimbabwe, had match figures of 7 for 87.
-In a sign of things to come, a pitch incursion from a single semi-clad streaker prompted a baton charge from something like 50 helmeted security guards.

 A good day for 17-year-old Sachin Tendulkar as India beat Sri Lanka by six wickets in Poona.
 He made his first ODI half-century and also chipped in with two wickets, two catches and a run-out.
 Despite a 27-ball 58 from Arjuna Ranatunga, Sri Lanka were only able to set a modest target of 228.
 India got there with almost four overs to spare.

 Mark Dekker, who was born today, was a solid top-order batsman and an excellent cover fielder for Zimbabwe.
 He had a dramatic entry to Test cricket when, in Pakistan in 1992-93, he carried his bat in Rawalpindi in only his second match.
-He made a brace of 68s and featured in century partnership in each innings, but was left stranded when Zimbabwe, chasing 240, crashed from 135 for 1 to 187.
+He made a brace of 68s and featured in century partnerships in each innings, but was left stranded when Zimbabwe, chasing 240, crashed from 135 for 1 to 187.